Getting Your Home Ready for a Spring Sale

 Many people take advantage of the better weather and longer days in order to tackle their list of cleaning chores.
 Listed below are some of the most important parts of your home that need special attention when preparing to sell the property.

 - Give a thorough dusting to the lights as well as the actual switches that control the light

 - Clean the entire door along with the trim around the door.
-Then clean the floor, ceiling and the walls.
+Then clean the floor, ceiling, and walls.

-- Shine up the door knob, on both sides, with appropriate cleaning solution
+- Shine up the doorknob, on both sides, with an appropriate cleaning solution

 - Thoroughly clean each window as well as the surrounding sill